iyakovetskaya/Polarizing-News/README.md

 Contains names (short for figures and long for tables) for each LDA topic.

-7.  reg_1_coef.csv, sep_reg_after_coef.csv, sep_reg_before_coef.csv
+7.  summary_for081823_names.csv

-Contains regression coefficients for three regressions (main specification, post-election, and pre-election respectively) used for visualization.
+8. survey_results.csv

 ## Code

 All code files are presented in the order of a paper structure.

-1. 1_Data_Description.ipynb
+1_Data_Description.ipynb

 - Provides description of articles data and rankings and initial analysis of differences.
-- Code for Table A1, Figures A1-3, and more.
+- Code for for Appendix A: Table A1, Figures A1-3
 - Uses Most_popular_id_2019_2021.csv and articles_data.csv

-2. 2_LDA.ipynb
+2_Survey results.ipynb

+3_GPT.ipynb

+4_Topic_level_polarization.ipynb

+5_Regressions.R

+- Runs all regressions
+- Creates Tables A3, A4 and saves regression estimates for further visualization
+- Uses panel.csv

+## Code that requires full text for articles

+A1_grid_search_for_LDA.ipynb

+A2_LDA.ipynb

 - Cleans data, runs LDA model, and provides visualization and description of LDA results.
 - Creates Tables 2, 3, A2, and Figures 2, A6
 - Uses Most_popular_id_2019_2021.csv and articles_data.csv but requires full text if you intend to run a model
 - Final model also could be uploaded using gensim package-specific files in /Data/Model/

-3. 3_Regressions.R

-- Runs all regressions
-- Creates Tables A3, A4 and saves regression estimates for further visualization
-- Uses panel.csv

-4. 4_Topics plots.ipynb

-- Visualizes results of regressions
-- Creates Figures 3,4, A7
+A3_GPT_individual_articles-final.ipynb